 Ans.
 Geoanalytics is a method of extracting location-based customer insights from businesses to know every pulse.
 Information is always crisp, whether it is about customer and staff activities or inventory access.
 It aids in the analysis of location-specific data to improve prediction and performance.

 Mapsted Maps differs from traditional analytics in that it is easier to configure and lacks the technical complexity of a typical analytics tool.
 Anyone can optimize operations, map field assets, test the profitability of new locations, and make firm decisions.
-More information can be found here.

 Q2.
 What is location analytics used for?